Bitcoin Latinum (LTNM) Price Down 0% Over Last Week

-Bitcoin Latinum (LTNM) traded flat against the US dollar during the 24-hour period ending at 9:00 AM ET on March 20th.
-One Bitcoin Latinum token can currently be purchased for $0.41 or 0.00000790 BTC on popular exchanges.
-Bitcoin Latinum has a market capitalization of $76.81 million and $8.00 worth of Bitcoin Latinum was traded on exchanges in the last day.
-In the last seven days, Bitcoin Latinum has traded 0% lower against the US dollar.
+Bitcoin Latinum (LTNM) traded flat against the US dollar during the twenty-four hour period ending at 15:00 PM ET on March 24th.
+One Bitcoin Latinum token can currently be bought for $0.41 or 0.00000790 BTC on major exchanges.
+Bitcoin Latinum has a total market capitalization of $76.81 million and approximately $8.00 worth of Bitcoin Latinum was traded on exchanges in the last 24 hours.
+During the last week, Bitcoin Latinum has traded down 0% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.